mathjax/MathJax-docs/options/a11y-extensions.rst

 MathJax maintains a set of extensions for providing advanced accessibility features.
-These extensions are an official part of MathJax are but stored in a separate code repository as well as on the CDN at `cdn.mathjax.org/mathjax/contrib/a11y/`.
+These extensions are an official part of MathJax but are stored in a separate code repository.

 The full documentation is available `on GitHub <https://github.com/mathjax/MathJax-a11y/blob/master/docs/README.md>`_ and we summarize the options below.

-Each accessibility extension can be loaded using the ``[Contrib]`` path variable.
+Each accessibility extension can be loaded using the ``[a11y]`` path variable.
 The following extensions have configuration options.

 accessibility-menu.js